levithomason/gpt-pair-programmer/README.md

 ### Other Considerations

 **Chrome Extension**
-Give GPT-4 access to your browser via a Chrome extension.
+Give LLMs access to your browser via a Chrome extension.
 See what you see, read console, access devtools, etc.

 **IDE Extension**
-Give GPT-4 insights about your IDE session.
+Give LLMs insights about your IDE session.
 See what you see, open file contents, clipboard, location history, current edit history, etc.

 **Cloud**
 A cloud-based version of the application, for those who don't want to install anything.
 This would be a hosted version of the desktop app, served as a web app.